HannoZ/MerriamWebster.NET/README.md

 Api requests are executed by the MerriamWebsterClient class.
 However, given the complex structure of the api response, it is highly recommended to use the EntryParser class instead and not use the MerriamWebsterClient directly.
 The EntryParser modifies the response into a format that is much easier to process further.
 EntryParser also contains one method: `GetAndParseAsync` which - surprise! - gets a result and parses it.
 The GetAndParseAsync method takes two parameters: the api name (all api's are available in the `Configuration` class) and the entry to get.

 ***Important***
 The EntryParser was developed primarily for the Spanish-English dictionary api, therefore not all available information is parsed.
 The ``RawResponse`` property on the ``EntryModel`` class contains the raw response from the API in case you need to get additional data from the response.
 You can also open an issue with a request for specific data.
+Parsing data from raw response to the DTO classes will be implemented step-by-step in future updates.

 ## Parsing of Merriam-Webster markup into HTML markup.
 In version 1.7, a new property has been added to the Sense and Example dto classes: `HtmlText`.
 This property contains the original text, but with the MW-specific markup replaced by corresponding HTML markup.